fitbit-v/Stories/Lightning/MIGRATION.md

     API Helper Apex Class: PaymentAPICtrl [fitbit.my.salesforce.com]
     Other Helper Classes: PaymentUtilityClass, PaymentTrackerInfoWrapper, PaymentTransactionWrapper, PaymentActivityWrapper, FitbitUserWrapper, Fitbit_ApiCallout_utility

-    Custom Setting: CSFitbitOauth__c
+    Custom Setting:

+    CSFitbitOauth__c

 ### Order Panel: This panel shows the orders for the customers
-Below is the component list for the Order panel:
+Component list for the Order panel:
 Vf page: Orders_Console_Panel
 We are using Orders_Console_Panel Vf page to show the order details on the basis of Email address.
 There are two different tabs for CAT orders and AU/NZ Orders.
 a) If the case country is Not equal to AU/NZ, We are hiding the AU/NZ Orders Tab.